Pee Wee King

 Julius Frank Anthony Kuczynski (February 18, 1914 – March 7, 2000), known professionally as Pee Wee King, was an American country music songwriter and recording artist best known for co-writing "Tennessee Waltz".

-Pee Wee King is credited with bringing the musicians union to the Grand Ole Opry — he was one of the first musicians in Nashville to carry a union card, and to have the members of his band work union.
+Pee Wee King is credited with bringing the musicians union to the Grand Ole Opry; he was one of the first musicians in Nashville to carry a union card and to have the members of his band be part of the union.
 He also served on the board of the Country Music Hall of Fame.